jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   (c) the general dealing misconduct prohibition:
   (d) a continuous disclosure obligation or exemption:
   (e) a substantial holding disclosure obligation or exemption:
-  (f) an investment advisers' or brokers' obligation or exemption.
+  (f)
   (g) an unsolicited offer obligation or exemption.

 **Pecuniary penalty orders and declarations of contravention**

-### 42T When Court may make pecuniary penalty orders and declarations of contravention
+### 42T When court may make pecuniary penalty orders and declarations of contravention
-(1) If the FMA applies for a pecuniary penalty order against a person under this Act, the Court— (a) must determine whether the person has contravened a civil remedy provision; and (b) must make a declaration of contravention (see sections 42U and 42V) if satisfied that the person has contravened a civil remedy provision; and
+(1) If the FMA applies for a pecuniary penalty order against a person under this Act, the court— (a) must determine whether the person has contravened a civil remedy provision; and (b) must make a declaration of contravention (see sections 42U and 42V) if satisfied that the person has contravened a civil remedy provision; and
-  (c) may order the person to pay a pecuniary penalty that the Court considers appropriate to the Crown (see sections 42W to 42Y) if satisfied that the person has contravened a civil remedy provision and that the contravention—
+  (c) may order the person to pay a pecuniary penalty that the court considers appropriate to the Crown (see sections 42W to 42Y) if satisfied that the person has contravened a civil remedy provision and that the contravention—
     (i) materially prejudices the interests of acquirers or disposers of the securities or relevant interests involved; or (ii) materially prejudices the public issuer or, if the public issuer is a body corporate, its members; or (iii) is likely to materially damage the integrity or reputation of any of New Zealand's securities markets; or (iv) is otherwise serious.
-(2) However, the Court must not make a declaration of contravention or a pecuniary penalty order under this section for a contravention of—
+(2) However, the court must not make a declaration of contravention or a pecuniary penalty order under this section for a contravention of—
-  (a) section 13 (general dealing misconduct prohibition); or (b) an investment advisers' or broker's disclosure obligation or exemption.
+  (a) section 13 (general dealing misconduct prohibition); or (b)

 ### 42U Purpose and effect of declarations of contravention
 (1) The purpose of a declaration of contravention is to enable an applicant for a compensatory order or other civil remedy order under section 42ZE to rely on the declaration of contravention in the proceedings for that order, and not be required to prove the contravention.